MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Demos/Demo6_1_RealtimeAssets.md

 5. Show how the images we uploaded in the Outbound marketing section are also active in this section.
 The asset library is shared between the two sections.

  1. From your computer, locate the images downloaded in step 1 of this exercise.
-Select all images **except person using laptop**.
-(This image will be uploaded in a future step.)
+Select all images.
 Drag and drop the files into the Asset library.

     2. Select **Videos**.
 Explain how the asset library supports videos such as MP4, AVI, and MPEG files.